“The Opposite of Addiction is Connection”

 -We provide an array of local support services and a wide array of resources.

 Another area that the population we serve needs help with is with medical and insurance resources.
 Hopedealers Worldwide has resources and support to make sure their sobriety continues with access and means to receive appropriate care.
 Private insurance and Medicaid rarely cover the full costs of all needed levels of treatment for a recovering addict.
-And without lots of cash on hand, no one can access the care options available we aid with:
+And without lots of cash on hand, not many can access the care options available we aid with:

 -Identifying resources for local, affordable treatment programs